Select Page

 If I’m open to it…I hadn’t been open it to.
 Shoot, I hadn’t even considered it.

-As I thought about it, focusing on who was right or wrong was limiting…
+As I thought about it, seeing people as adversaries and focusing on who was right or wrong was limiting…

 …and judgmental.